dillon-broaders/linear-regression/README.md

 ## Motivation

-During my undergraduate labs, MacOS users couldn't use Origin for data analysis.
+During my undergraduate labs, MacOS users couldn't use a data analsis software called Origin for data analysis.
 At the time, this software could only be used on Windows.
-Hence, I created this program to quickly generate regression plots and display results.
+Hence, I created this short and simple program to generate linear regression plots for an excel spreadsheet input.

 ## Features